danmxli/man-page/README.md

 ## About
-- 2B Computer Engineering student at the University of Waterloo.
-Targeting software & embedded development - notably backend services, distributed systems, and performance optimization.
+- Second-year Computer Engineering student at the University of Waterloo, specializing in engineering roles focused on distributed systems and performance optimization.
 - **Relevant Coursework**:
     - **ECE252**
         - Systems programming and concurrency.